Donate Your Apples

 Wasted Apple Cider was born from a desire to reduce waste.
 We saw beautiful apples in our neighbour’s orchard going to waste simply because he couldn’t use or give away the abundance of fruit that his trees were yielding.
 He happily donated his unused apples to us to make our first ever batches of Cider.
 The Cider we made with these apples was good and very popular with friends and family.

 The Cider-making bug had taken hold and in 2014 we decided to test the water.
 We put an ad for ‘wasted’ apples in a Cornish farmers magazine and the local paper, as well as on social media and were astounded at the positive response we received.
 We discovered that there are many similar unused apple trees and orchards throughout Cornwall.
-If your orchard is not in Cornwall – check for your nearest local collector here.

 Our Apple Journey